isteak-z/github-docs-example/README.md

 ```

-- Make note of where the backtick key is located.
+- Make note of where the backtick keyboard key is located.
 - It should appear above the tab key but it may vary based on your keyboard layout.
 <img width="225" src="https://github.com/isteak-z/github-docs-example/assets/67278219/b02ce45e-a67a-4bbd-9b35-fee805194de9"/>